 Guardant Health, Inc. (“Guardant Health”, “We” or “Us”) is committed to protecting your privacy.
 We are located in the USA and personal data provided to us will be transferred to, used and maintained by us in the USA.
 For US residents, we adopt this notice to comply with the California Consumer Privacy Act of 2018 (“CCPA”) and other California privacy laws.
 Any terms defined in the CCPA have the same meaning when used in this Policy.

 For European Union (EU), UK and Swiss residents, see below “INTERNATIONAL USERS” for more information regarding our EU and Swiss Privacy Shield certification and information related to the UK Data Protection Act of 2018 (“DPA 2018”) and General Data Protection Regulation of 2018 (GDPR), (EU) 2016/679.

 If you live in the US, please read our Notice of Privacy Practices Under HIPAA for US Residents.
-If you live in the EU or Switzerland, please read our Notice of Privacy Practices Under GDPR for EU, UK and Swiss Residents.
+If you live in the EU, UK or Switzerland, please read our Notice of Privacy Practices Under GDPR for EU, UK and Swiss Residents.
 Both of these documents are available on Guardant Health’s website as set forth above.

 Information We Collect and Sources of the Information